What’s The Difference?

 Although tapping into the local sewer system sounds like the way to go, what happens if you live in a rural area, outside the reach of the sewer pipes?
 In such instances, a septic system offers a way to take care of wastewater.
 If you are building a new house and it’s possible to connect to a sewer, you may want to weigh your options carefully as connecting to a sewer can have a higher upfront cost than installing a septic system.

 When it comes down to it, homeowners who have a choice of whether or not to install a septic system have to weigh convenience over cost.
 Their choice will depend on how comfortable they are with being responsible for maintenance.
-Once you’re aware of the do’s and don’ts of owning a septic system, many people prefer them because of the more affordable cost rather than having to pay a sewer utility bill.
+Once you’re aware of the do’s and don’ts of owning a septic system, many people prefer them.